Tetrax-10/Spicetify-Extensions/Hide-Items/README.md

 # Hide-Items

-This Extension Hides Some Useless Items you can hide or unhide it any time.
+This Extension Hides Unnecessary Recommendation in Home Page and Sidebar Items.
+You can toggle it any time

 <br />